neurodata/progl.ai/index.md

 ## Weekly Seminar Series

-Starting 7/29/2020, a seminar series will be held weekly on Wednesdays at noon ET.
+Starting 7/29/2020, a seminar series will be held weekly on Wednesdays at noon ET via Zoom.
 More details TBA.

 ## Progressive Learning for ML